Yandex Cloud

 WebSQL is a Yandex Cloud service that allows you to connect to managed database clusters, work with databases, tables, and schemas, and run queries.
 It is a web-based tool that requires no additional authentication and simplifies working with SQL commands by suggesting prompts.

-To access a Managed Service for MySQL® cluster from WebSQL, create a connection:
+To connect to a Managed Service for MySQL® cluster from WebSQL, create a connection:

 2. Click the cluster name.

-3. Enable WebSQL access in the cluster settings if it is not enabled yet.
+3. Enable WebSQL access in the cluster settings if it is not on yet.

 4. Select the WebSQL tab.